MaxAlyokhin/binary-synth/README.md

 -   `Fragment` — allows to play not the whole file, but a certain part of it

+-   `Sample rate` — sampling frequency.
+In most cases it has little effect on the sound, but it is very important when playing at ultra-low frequencies like frequencies range 0 - 1

 -   `Solid mode` — the "solid press" mode, does not send `noteOff` commands; if the commands are the same in a row (and as a consequence notes), even noteOn is not sent. `allSoundOff` is sent at the end.
 On some synthesizers it allows smooth transitions between notes

 - `Last noteOn mode` — leaves the last command in the loop pressed.
-Allows to make smoother transitions between repeats of patterns.
+Allows to make smoother transitions between repeats of patterns

 - Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
 By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
 Pressing `Shift` will increase (10x, 100x, 1000x) the "power" of the value change, pressing `Ctrl` will decrease (0.1x, 0.01x, 0.001x).
 The cursor disappears in order to be able to change values indefinitely.
-To return the cursor, press `Esc`.
+To return the cursor, press `Esc`

 ## Saving settings
 <a id="settings"></a>